No Credit History? No Problem: 7 Ways to Build Your Credit From Scratch

 Instead of celebrating by cutting up your cards once you pay them off, use them — but keep paying them off.

-Jamie Cattanach is junior writer at The Penny Hoarder and a native Floridian.
+Jamie Cattanach is a contributing writer for The Penny Hoarder and a native Floridian.
 She’s passionate about learning, literature, chocolate and finding ways to live the good life as cost-effectively as possible.